Paul Fussell

 Paul Fussell Jr. (22 March 1924 – 23 May 2012) was an American cultural and literary historian, author and university professor.
 His writings cover a variety of topics, from scholarly works on eighteenth-century English literature to commentary on America's class system.

 Fussell served in the 103rd Infantry Division during World War II and was wounded in fighting in France.
 Returning to the US, Fussell wrote extensively and held several faculty positions, most prominently at Rutgers University (1955–1983) and at the University of Pennsylvania (1983–1994).
 He is best known for his writings about World War I and II, which explore what he felt was the gap between the romantic myth and the reality of war; he made a "career out of refusing to disguise it or elevate it".

 Biography

-Born and raised in Pasadena, California, Fussell was the second of three children.
+Born and raised in Pasadena, California, Fussell was the sixth of seven children.
 His father, Paul Fussell (1895–1973), son of a widowed schoolteacher, became a corporate lawyer in Los Angeles with the firm of O'Melveny & Myers, and served as President of the Los Angeles County Bar Association in 1947.
 His mother, Wilhma Wilson Sill (1893–1971), was the daughter of a carriage trimmer in Illinois.
 His brother, Edwin Sill Fussell, was an author, poet, and professor of American Studies at the University of California, San Diego; his sister Florence Fussell Lind lived in Berkeley, California.